This Mexican Fish is a Veracruzana style fish made with a whole red snapper, lime juice, tomatoes, onion, bell pepper, and is baked to perfection.

 - Tomatoes: I love using fire-roasted tomatoes in a can for this, but if you only have regular diced tomato that works too.

-Check out this Smoked Fish Dip if you are feeling wild!
+Check out this Smoked Fish Dip for a light appetizer.

 Equipment